top of page

 3. Training.
 Are you doing too much?
 After 40, more volume creates more cortisol, more water retention, and more stall.
 The exercise post covers the recovery-first fix.

 That sequence matters.
 Work through it in order before concluding the peptide isn't working.
-In almost every case, one of those four variables is the bottleneck — not Retatrutide itself.
+In almost every case, one of those five variables is the bottleneck — not Retatrutide itself.

 The Bottom Line